-- The corporation must be a Canadian corporation. - The corporation must have at least 20 shareholders. - No shareholder can own more than 25% of the issued shares of any class of the corporation. - Except in limited circumstances, the corporation cannot manage or develop real property. - The corporation cannot own shares of non-resident corporations. - The corporation cannot hold real property located outside of Canada. - The corporation cannot loan funds where the security is property located outside of Canada. - More than 50% of the cost of the corporation's property must be invested in Mortgages over residential properties or deposits with a qualifying financial institution. - No more than 25% of the cost of the corporation's property can be invested in real property, except property acquired by foreclosure. - The corporation must not exceed certain debt-to-equity ratios, which vary depending on the percentage of the cost of property invested in residential Mortgages or on deposit with qualifying financial institutions.
+- The corporation must be a Canadian corporation. - The corporation must have at least 20 shareholders. - No shareholder can own more than 25% of the issued shares of any class of the corporation.

+- Except in limited circumstances, the corporation cannot manage or develop real property. - The corporation cannot own shares of non-resident corporations. - The corporation cannot hold real property located outside of Canada. - The corporation cannot loan funds where the security is property located outside of Canada. - More than 50% of the cost of the corporation's property must be invested in Mortgages over residential properties or deposits with a qualifying financial institution. - No more than 25% of the cost of the corporation's property can be invested in real property, except property acquired by foreclosure. - The corporation must not exceed certain debt-to-equity ratios, which vary depending on the percentage of the cost of property invested in residential Mortgages or on deposit with qualifying financial institutions.
 If less than two-thirds of the cost of the corporation's property is invested in this manner, the debt-to equity ratio may not exceed three to one.
 If more than two-thirds of the cost of the corporation's property is invested in this manner, then the allowable debt-to-equity ratio is five to one.

-Impact of the Pandemic
+Impact of Pandemic

 As a result of the COVID-19 outbreak, the Company (amongst other protective initiatives) starting in April 2020 offered Mortgage deferrals to its existing borrowers for a period of three months.
 A Mortgage deferral allowed a borrower to delay or reduce his/her monthly Mortgage payment and add the missed or reduced portion of the payment to the principal of the Mortgage.
-At the peak of the Mortgage deferral program in May 2020, there were 785 borrowers (15.42% of all borrowers) utilizing the Mortgage deferral program representing \$88,988,525 of the Mortgage portfolio (19.02% of the Mortgage portfolio).
+On August 31, 2020, there were 3 borrowers (0.7% of all borrowers) utilizing the Mortgage deferral program representing \$3,583,267 of the Mortgage portfolio (5.8% of the Mortgage portfolio).
 As at December 31, 2020, all of the deferral programs have expired.

-Areas of the Company's business that could potentially be adversely impacted by a pandemic include, but are not limited to, mortgage interest rates, mortgage interest and fee revenue, provision for mortgages losses, valuation of properties held as security, redemptions and capital raising.
+Areas of the Company's business that could potentially be adversely impacted by paramedic include, but are not limited to, mortgage interest rates, mortgage interest and fee revenue, provision for mortgages losses, valuation of properties held as security, redemptions and capital raising.